Interested in other areas of Sightsavers? Visit Sightsavers.org

 Education

-In low and middle income countries, children with disabilities, particularly girls, are far less likely to attend school than their peers.
+In low and middle income countries, children with disabilities, particularly girls, are far less likely to go to school.

 Employment

-People with disabilities often face barriers to employment and financial independence, from discrimination to inaccessible environments.
+People with disabilities often face barriers when trying to earn a living, from discrimination to inaccessibility.

 Health care

-Many people with disabilities are denied access to vital health care and health information.
-The COVID-19 pandemic has increased this inequality.
+Many people with disabilities are denied access to vital health care and the health information they need.

 Political participation

-Barriers to political participation for people with disabilities can include inaccessible voting materials, lack of ID documentation and verbal abuse.
+Barriers to political participation can include inaccessible voting materials, lack of ID and verbal abuse.

 Gender

-Women and girls with disabilities often face both gender and disability discrimination, and many experience violence and domestic abuse.
+Women with disabilities often face gender and disability discrimination.
+Many experience violence and abuse.

 Tackling discrimination

-In many of the countries where we work, attitudes towards disability are negative and based on fear, stigma or superstition.
+In many of the countries where we work, attitudes towards disability are based on fear, stigma or superstition.

 Want to hear more about Sightsavers’ campaigns?